 Review summary: Canon 7D II vs Nikon D7500

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Nikon D7500?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).